2024–25 Golden State Warriors season: Draft

-The Warriors entered this draft (which was two days long instead of just one day long like it previously has been since the NBA draft was shortened down to two rounds in 1989) with just one second-round pick.
+The Warriors entered this draft (which was two days long instead of just one day long like it previously has been since the NBA draft was shortened down to two rounds in 1989) with just one second-round pick, which was originally owned by the Milwaukee Bucks.
+The second-round pick was acquired from the Indiana Pacers as the least favorable pick in a six-team hierarchy after Milwaukee finished the previous season with the best record among them.
+The team had previously traded its original first-round pick to the Memphis Grizzlies (conveyed to the Portland Trail Blazers as it landed outside the Top 4 following the draft lottery) as well as its original second-round pick to the Atlanta Hawks (conveyed to the Houston Rockets as it landed outside the 56th-to-60th range).

 Near the end of the second day of the draft, the Warriors selected the Dutch-born center Quinten Post from Boston College.